Is Suboxone Addictive? Why Is It Used for Opioid Withdrawal?

 The main goal of medication-assisted treatment is to facilitate some kind of stability in an individual’s life by minimizing and even eliminating the withdrawal symptoms that would have otherwise occurred should the individual simply quit taking the drug.

 Suboxone is a prescription medication that contains buprenorphine and naloxone, and it’s one of the medications that doctors may prescribe someone who’s trying to recover from an opioid addiction.
 Buprenorphine is a partial opioid agonist that binds with the body’s opioid receptor but only partially activates it.
 Naloxone is a synthetic drug designed to rapidly reverse opioid overdose.
 It’s an opioid antagonist, which means it works by blocking the body’s opioid receptors.
+It is common for emergency responders, caregivers, and good samaritans to carry naloxone kits to administer during emergencies.

 Unlike more powerful opioids, Suboxone doesn’t produce a strong euphoric effect; however, it’s still possible to develop a dependence and even an addiction to it.
 That’s why some people are skeptical of medication-assisted treatment and argue it’s simply replacing one addiction with another.